-When it comes to looking for a job or internship, the most important thing you need to get right is your CV.
-Without a great CV that shows off your skills and experience and impresses employers, you’ll never get past the job application stage.
+When it comes to looking for a job or internship, the most important thing is getting your CV right.
+Without a great CV that shows off your skills and experience and impresses employers, you'll never get the job application stage.

-There’s one CV area, however, that is often neglected or only added as an after-thought by applicants and that’s the hobbies and interests section.
+There's one CV area, however, that is often neglected or even added as an after-thought and that's the hobbies and interests section.
 Do employers really need to know about your hobbies?
 What does playing in your local football team have to do with your career?

 That being said, you should carefully consider which of your hobbies and interests to include in your CV.
 Here are a few common examples and what they tell employers about you.